-If you have dependents who are covered under your plan, then you also have a family deductible.
-The family deductible is the maximum amount that you and your family could pay in a plan year.
+If you have dependents who are covered under your plan, then you also have family deductibles.
+A family deductible is the maximum amount that you and your family could pay in a plan year.
 The most you'll owe for any one family member is \$500, until the family as a whole reaches the \$1,000 family limit.
+(The following example is for the PLUS deductible, but the non-PLUS deductible works the same way.)

-Example - In July, you and your two children get services and each of you pay \$300 deductibles.
-This means you've paid \$900 of your family deductible.
-In August, your spouse gets services and pays \$100 deductible - the rest of your family deductible.
-Even though no one person has reached the \$500 cap, you've paid the entire \$1,000 family deductible.
-You won't have to pay any more deductible for anyone in your family for the rest of the plan year.
+Example - In July, you and your two children get services from contracted providers and each of you pay \$300 deductibles.
+This means you've paid \$900 of your family PLUS deductible.
+In August, your spouse gets services from a contracted provider and pays \$100 deductible - the rest of your family PLUS deductible.
+Even though no one person has reached the \$500 cap, you've paid the entire \$1,000 family PLUS deductible.
+You won't have to pay any more toward your PLUS deductible for the rest of the plan year.